-In the M.Arch program students explore topics germane to the critical issues facing the profession of architecture today.
 Depending on educational background and our evaluation of application materials, students wishing to earn the professional M.Arch degree will be admitted as follows:

 1-year (accelerated) (2 semesters plus summer): for WSU students with a four-year, pre-professional undergraduate degree in architecture who have submitted application materials demonstrating a high level of design proficiency, and who have met all other admission conditions for the accelerated program by published deadlines.

 2-year (4 semesters plus summer): typically for students with an undergraduate degree in architecture, or for those with a degree in an allied design discipline who have submitted application materials demonstrating the need for additional design experience.

 3-year (6 semesters plus summer): typically for students with a non-architecture undergraduate degree, or for those with a degree in an allied design discipline who have submitted application materials demonstrating the need for additional design experience beyond a two-year timeframe.

 Our employment placement rate is nearly 100% with graduates working at a variety of firms throughout the country, such as: